-The ancient Egyptians believed that writing was invented by the god Thoth and called their hieroglyphic script "mdwt ntr" (god's words).
+The ancient Egyptians believed that writing was invented by the god Thoth and called their hieroglyphic script "mdju netjer" ("words of the gods").
 The word hieroglyph comes from the Greek hieros (sacred) plus glypho (inscriptions) and was first used by Clement of Alexandria.

 The earliest known examples of writing in Egypt have been dated to 3,400 BC.
 The latest dated inscription in hieroglyphs was made on the gate post of a temple at Philae in 396 AD.